JustinBTran/csg_imagenet/README.md

 Steps:

-1. On command line type in  the following\n
+1. On command line type in  the following
  `export DATASET_ROOT=$PWD`  or `set DATASET_ROOT=%cd%` on windows
 2. Move the imagenet data folder to the root directory of this project
 3. Download the requiremetns using 'pip install -r requirements.txt'